Architecture

 OAuth 2.1

-OAuth 2.1 with PKCE and dynamic client registration:
+Web clients connect through OAuth with PKCE and dynamic client registration.

 Client -> POST /register